HudsonBean/Obsidian_School/HighSchool/Junior/Español 3/literatura.md

 ---
 ## <span id="sc">Què y que</span>
 Qué = "what"
-Que = "That" o "Than"
+Que = "That" or "Than"

 ---